awsdocs/amazon-rds-user-guide/doc_source/Overview.RDSSecurityGroups.md

 ### How Can I Determine If I Have a DB VPC Security Group?<a name="w5aac22c53c37b9"></a>

 Because DB VPC security groups have been deprecated, they don't appear in the RDS console\.
-However, you can call the [describe\-db\-security\-groups](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-security-groups.html) AWS CLI command or the [DescribeDBSecurityGroups](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBSecurityGroups.html) API action to determine if you have any DB VPC security groups\.
+However, you can call the [describe\-db\-security\-groups](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-security-groups.html) AWS CLI command or the [DescribeDBSecurityGroups](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBSecurityGroups.html) API operation to determine if you have any DB VPC security groups\.

 In this case, you can call the `describe-db-security-groups` AWS CLI command with JSON specified as the output format\.
 If you do, you can identify DB VPC security groups by the VPC identifier on the second line of the output for the security group as shown in the following example\.